Abhishek1102/Wallpaper-Wiz/README.md

 Cloud Storage:- Firebase FireStore

+## Admin App for uploading or deleting images and categories.

 ## Features:-
 - It is connected with firebase
 - It uses firestore as a cloud database